Napoli win thriller to knock Leicester out of Europa League

 Napoli had blown a two-goal lead as Leicester hit back to level by half-time, but Eljif Elmas's second goal of the game won it for the hosts after the interval.

-Leicester would salvaged their Europa League place if Legia's Tomas Pekhart hadn't missed a stoppage-time penalty.
+Leicester would have salvaged their Europa League place if Legia's Tomas Pekhart hadn't missed a stoppage-time penalty.

 Napoli ended in second place, two points ahead of Leicester, and will feature in the Europa League knockout round play-offs in February.